 3. Morse code.
 Yep… morse code!

 When we said hackers get creative, we meant it.
-They don’t just look for cutting-edge technology, but anything that can give them the edge over defenses.
+They don’t just look for cutting-edge technology, but anything that can give them the edge over defences.
 And sometimes that means turning to older techniques.
 In this case, Morse code, which is something you might associate more with a World War I movie.

 Morse code uses combinations of dashes and pulses to encode the 26 letters of the alphabet.
 The famous example for SOS being: ‘. . . - - - . . .’.
 Hackers took the base elements of Morse code and made it more complex to include numbers too, helping the malicious script to slip past traditional secure email gateways.
 Here’s an example of what it looks like: